WinVector/PDSwR2/RenderedExamples/c08_Advanced_Data_Preparation.md

 # Note 4:
 #   Take a look at our synthetic example data.
 The idea is: y is related to x_good in a noisy fashion, but unrelated to x_bad.
-#   In this case we know what variables should be chosen, so we can tell if our acceptance procedure is working correctly.
+#   In this case, we know what variables should be chosen, so we can tell if our acceptance procedure is working correctly.
 ```